is-a-dev/docs/src/guides/vercel.md

 ### Creating the domain

 1. Navigate to your Vercel dashboard.
 Then, navigate to the "Domains" tab of your project's settings.
 Click "Add Domain" and enter the is-a.dev subdomain you want (e.g. `example.is-a.dev`).
-2. Once you're past the "Configure Environment and Redirects" tab—if unsure, just click "Save"—then click "Continue manually".
-Copy the TXT verification value that you'll get; you'll need this in step 4.
 !!!
 You may see Vercel enable by default the "Redirect example.is-a.dev to www.example.is-a.dev" button.
-We recommend to disable it since it will make the root domain (example.is-a.dev) be a redirect to a nested subdomain (www.example.is-a.dev) which you would have to make alongside the main subdomain.
+We recommend to disable it since it will make the main subdomain (`example.is-a.dev`) be a redirect to a nested subdomain (`www.example.is-a.dev`) which you would have to make a file for alongside the main subdomain.
+If you wish to make a file for `www.example.is-a.dev`. copy the same file format as the main subdomain, but replace the records with what Vercel gave you.
 !!!
+2. Once you're past the "Configure Environment and Redirects" tab—if unsure, just click "Save"—then click "Continue manually".
+Copy the TXT verification value that you'll get; you'll need this in step 4.
 3. [Fork](https://github.com/is-a-dev/register/fork) our repository and create a file **in the `/domains` folder** named `your-domain.json`.
 Replace `your-domain` with the name of the subdomain you chose earlier in the Vercel dashboard.
 4. In this file, paste the following JSON and ***make sure to replace all the values properly***.